ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 Each custom device has an XML file that contains information used by VeriStand to load, configure, display, deploy and run the device.
 The basic information includes VI and dependency paths, page names, action items, menu items, and meta data for the various pages that make up the custom device.

-The Custom Device Template Tool generates an XML file in the template LabVIEW Project.
+The niveristand-custom-device-wizard generates an XML file in the template LabVIEW Project.
 Any properly formatted XML file will be parsed by VeriStand.
 After the XML file is created by the Custom Device Template Tool, all updates have to be manual.

 The custom device XML file does not automatically synchronize with changes to the LabVIEW project.
 Also, the file does not automatically deploy.
 You must modify the XML file in the LabVIEW Project directory when making changes.
-Building the initialization specification overwrites the XML in the <span style="color:green">*&lt;Common Data&gt;\Custom Devices folder*</span>.
+Building the initialization specification overwrites the XML in the <span style="color:green">*&lt;Common Data&gt;\Custom Devices*</span> folder.

 The XML file alters the appearance and behavior of the custom device in System Explorer.
 For example, you can add a right-click menu to a custom device by adding tags to the custom device XML file.